Jump to content

 Expected costs

-The cost estimate for this amounts to approximately €250,000 for the preparation of municipal heat planning and €250,000 for accompanying measures (public relations, feasibility studies for local heating networks, etc.).
+The cost estimate for this amounts to approximately 250,000 euros for the development of the municipal heat plan and 250,000 euros for accompanying measures (public relations, feasibility studies for local heating networks, etc.).

 Current processing status (February 20, 2026)